DarkseekerGael/DarkseekerGael/README.md

 📖 Currently studying at FATEC Jundiaí.

-⌚ In my free time, I like to browse reddit and read fantasy books.
+⌚ In my free time, I like to browse reddit, read mostly fantasy and sci-fi books and study.

+:cake: I also love cooking, especially desserts.

 🎵 Listening to music is something I absolutely can't live without.